r-lib/conflicted/tests/testthat/_snaps/prefer.md

     Code
       conflict_prefer_all("funmatch")
     Message
-      [conflicted] Will prefer funmatch::mean over any other package.
+      [conflicted] Will prefer funmatch::median over any other package.
       [conflicted] Will prefer funmatch::pi over any other package.

 ---

     Code
+      conflict_prefer_all("funmatch", "base")
+    Message
+      [conflicted] Will prefer funmatch::pi over base::pi.

+---

+    Code
       conflict_prefer_matching("m", "funmatch")
     Message
-      [conflicted] Will prefer funmatch::mean over any other package.
+      [conflicted] Will prefer funmatch::median over any other package.